 What Is A Kinetic Log Splitter?

 You can’t doubt the power of a hydraulic splitter, I’m not crazy enough to say that.
-But they’re slow, and there are some powerful kinetics now days.
-So what exactly is a kinetic log splitter.
+But they’re slow, and there is some powerful kinetics nowadays.
+So what exactly is a kinetic log splitter?

 How Does It Work?

 If you’ve ever looked into how a kinetic log splitter works before, then most of what I’m going to say you’ve most likely read.
-They don’t have hydraulics or oils to deal with, instead the engine will power two fly wheels.
-Depending how your splitter, these will vary in size.
-The fly wheel spins and stores energy, and depending on the weight they’ll store more energy.
+They don’t have hydraulics or oils to deal with, instead, the engine will power two flywheels.
+Depending on how your splitter, these will vary in size.
+The flywheel spins and stores energy, and depending on the weight they’ll store more energy.

-So there is nothing to worry about, they’re powerful, and quick tools.
-That are making a strong comeback, especially with how much gas is costing in this day and age.
+So there is nothing to worry about, they’re powerful and quick tools.
+That is making a strong comeback, especially with how much gas is costing in this day and age.

 Why You Should You Buy A Kinetic Energy Wood Splitter

 When purchasing a log splitter there is a lot to consider, so it’s never an easy question to answer.
 Especially when most are a heavy financial investment.
 Having to spend thousands on a splitter, isn’t an easy choice to make.
 I will say once you take the leap and get a log splitter, you won’tbe able to go back to splitting logs the old way.
 I feel this applies to kinetics as well, it’s hard to go back to 15 second cycle times.